pwyf/aid-transparency-tracker/iatidataquality/docs/donor_guide.md

 # Guide for Donor Organisations

-We have conducted an initial assessment of your organisation's commitment to aid transparency and publication of information on specific activities.
+We have conducted an initial assessment of your organisation's publication of information on specific activities.
 This information has been collected for inclusion in the 2016 Aid Transparency Index.
 Thank you for agreeing to review this assessment.